LJ-vdZ/ST10435229_GADE7322_POE_BaseDefender/README.md

 NOTE:
 ----------------------------------------------
-In event of the project zip folder presenting any issues or errors, kindly clone the repository to access the complete project files for marking.
+In the event that the project ZIP folder presents any issues or errors, kindly clone the repository to access the complete project files for marking.

 REFERENCE LIST:
 ----------------------------------------------